Leadership Development

 Initial experience in each field of business and live creates impact on the sense of quality, effectiveness and how you felt in your specific role, also as a leader.
 Therefore I want to share my first endeavors in supporting leaders in their development.

-I started co-creating and leading leadership development programs as an internal Consultant at Daimler - training new international Junior Leaders within 3 modules over a period of one year, in an open set up, very much group dynamic oriented and focused on self-organisation and the reflection of action.
-No scheduled teaching and quite similar to my own training as an international Junior Leader at Mercedes-Benz.
+I started co-creating and leading leadership development programs as an internal Consultant at Daimler - training new international Junior Leaders at Mercedes-Benz within 3 modules over a period of one year - open set up, very much group dynamic oriented and focused on self-organisation and the reflection of action.